siravijbb/TweakScale/ANNOUNCE.md

 ## WARNINGS

-The last detected *Unholy interaction between modules* (Kraken Food), when rogue patches apply twice the same property on a part, are still detected on the Sanity Checks and a (now) proper (scaring) warning is being shown.
-Unfortunately, this issue is a serious Show Stopper, potentially (and silently) ruining your savegames.
+The known *Unholy interaction between modules* (Kraken Food), rogue patches or known incompatibilities between third parties Add'On that can lead to disasters are being detected on the Sanity Checks with a proper (scaring) warning being shown.
+A full essay about these issues can be found [here](https://forum.kerbalspaceprogram.com/index.php?/topic/179030-14-tweakscale-under-lisias-management-2434-2019-0903/).

+Unfortunately, such issues are a serious Show Stopper, potentially (and silently) ruining your savegames.
 This is not TweakScale fault, but yet it's up to it to detect the problem and warn you about it.
 If this happens with you, call for help.
-Now a "Cancel" button is available for the brave Kerbonauts willing to fly unsafe.
+A "Cancel" button is available for the brave Kerbonauts willing to fly unsafe.

 TweakScale strongly recommends using [S.A.V.E.](https://forum.kerbalspaceprogram.com/index.php?/topic/94997-*).

 Special procedures for recovering mangled installments once the TweakScale are installed (triggering the MM cache rebuilding) are possible, but **keep your savegames backed up**.
 And **DON`T SAVE** your crafts once you detect the problem.
 Reach me on [Forum](https://forum.kerbalspaceprogram.com/index.php?/topic/179030-*) for help.

 TweakScale stills "mangles further" affected crafts and savegames with some badly (but recoverable) patched parts so when things are fixed, your crafts preserve the TweakScale settings without harm. **THIS DOES NOT FIX THE PROBLEM**,  as this is beyond the reach of TweakScale - but it at least prevents you from losing your crafts and savegames once the problem happens and then is later fixed.
+You will detect this by KSP complaining about a missing `TweakScaleRogueDuplicate` module (previously `TweakScaleDisabled`, renamed for clarity).
+You can safely ignore this.

 As usual, this version still drops support in runtime for some problematic parts.
 Any savegame with such problematic parts scaled will have them "descaled".
 This is not a really big problem as your game was going to crash sooner or later anyway - but if you plan to return to such savegame later when TweakScale will fully support that parts again, it's better to backup your savegames!